cunhapaulo/cunhapaulo.github.io/README.md

 - Marp´s website is at: [https://marpit.marp.app/](https://marpit.marp.app/)

-Thanks, Yuki Hattori for this marvelous and outstandig tool that Marp is!
+Thanks, Yuki Hattori and Marp Team for this marvelous and outstandig tool that Marp is!

+## Credits
+I owe thanks to [Juan Vera del Campo](http://www.incide.es/en/) (Juanvvc) for some fantastic CSS styles.
+Thanks!